 “The Politics of Feeling and the Work of Belonging in US Immigrant Fiction 1990 – 2015” (book manuscript)

 The Politics of Feeling and the Work of Belonging in US Immigrant Fiction 1990 – 2015 presents an interdisciplinary study of contemporary US diasporic fiction.
 Comparing the popular fiction of Jhumpa Lahiri, Julia Alvarez, Junot Díaz, Lan Cao, Achy Obejas, Cristina Garcia, Kiran Desai, and Nora Okja Keller, I demonstrate how contemporary authors use emotion as an expressive technique, one that exposes how the intersections of domestic racialization, global capitalism, and US empire and imperialism emerge in everyday emotional negotiations.

-The project illustrates that belonging is a process, not a final subject formation, and contends that this daily emotional work becomes visible through acts of narrativization.
+The project illustrates that belonging is a process, not a final subject formation, and contends that this daily emotional work is visible through acts of narrativization.
 In this way, I show that emotion is not only formative to characterization and the rhetoricity of fiction, but is crucial to the construction of the racial and gender politics of the stories themselves.